 - Optional Chocolate Drizzle: 1/4 cup chocolate chips + 1/2 teaspoon vegetable oil

-In a large bowl, combine the brownie mix and the 3/4 cup melted butter.
+In a large bowl, combine the brownie mix, 3/4 cup melted butter, and egg.
 Beat until well combined and then place covered in the fridge while preparing the cookie dough.
 (Note, you will have more brownie mix than cookie; you can double or triple cookie dough or make individual baked brownie bites).

 - In another large bowl, beat together the 6 tablespoons butter (make sure it is at room temperature and not melted or you will need to chill the dough) and brown sugar for 2-3 minutes.
 Beat in the room temperature (again not melted at all) cream cheese and the white sugar.
 Beat until well combined.

 - Beat in the vanilla, baking soda, salt, and flour until a dough is formed.
 If it is too wet add in a little more flour until it pulls away from the sides when beating.

 - Stir in 3/4 a cup of chocolate chips.

 - Roll balls of dough onto a tray.
 Press a center indent into each dough ball and then use the remaining 1/4 cup chocolate chips to decorate the outsides of the cookies and make them pretty (this is optional).